sbuntz/InstantCrypto/README.md

 We decided to build our project around 2 seperate elements that logically blend well together, but in the real world do not appear to be common.
 We paired cryptocurrency data with recent and relevant news articles related to a specific cryptocurrency.
 This would allow a user to have a more streamlined experience and stay in one place, rather than checking the value of their currency and then having to open a new application to find out why the value has changed or increased.

-There were a number of problems that had to be resolved in order to successfully launch the web-application; InstantCrypto.
+There were a number of problems that had to be resolved in order to successfully launch the web-application; **InstantCrypto**.
 1) Finding the correct server-side API's that would allow us to extract the neccessary data to use in our application.
 2) Understanding and implementing git branching and merging while working in a team enviroment.
 3) Ensuring that all members of the project understood the desired outcome and were able to efficiently work towards the outcome.